joemoose/psiops/docs/playing.md

 #### Marking Off Task Segments

-As you take *actions* to complete the task, mark off segments from the mission clock or return them based on the results of your *action rolls* as follows:
+As you take *actions* to complete your task, mark off segments from the mission clock or return them based on the results of your *action rolls* as follows:

 - *Failure* nullifies **1 completed** segment, returning it to the clock.
 - *Partial success* marks off **1** segment.
 - *Complete success* marks off **2** segments.
 - *Critical success* marks off **3** segments.

-Once all segments are marked off, the task is complete.
+Once all segments are marked off, your task is complete.

 ### Impending Threats